Harano Din

 Harano Din (হারানো দিন; English: The Lost Days) is a 1961 East Pakistani Bengali-language film directed by Mustafiz and starring Shabnam and Ghulam Mustafa in the lead roles.
 Mustafiz's brother Ehtesham produced the movie.
 Ferdousi Rahman crooned the evergreen hit song "Ami Rupnagarer Rajkanya", composed by Robin Ghosh.

 Story

 Mala is a snake charmer's daughter.
 Rich landlord Bashir Chowdhury has his evil eyes on her.
-He tried to rape her, but Mala escapes.
+He tries to rape her, but Mala escapes.